Betty, Age 10, Gets Her Very First Pair of Glasses

 Ana has been helpful to our family on many occasions.
 She is valued by me to the point that she is on our family’s school contact list.
 It was Ana who recently helped locate us when Paul was having an allergic reaction.

-I visited Ana’s shop and solicited her help to find an eye doctor for Betty, Ana contacted a pediatrician, and then she contacted a large hospital called Clinica Corominas in Santiago.
+I visited Ana’s shop and solicited her help to find an eye doctor for Betty.
+Ana contacted a pediatrician, and then she contacted a large hospital called Clínica Corominas in Santiago.

 img_8750